Founder Spotlight: Nonye Ekpe, Balm.ai

 Share Your Founder Journey with the World

 Join FemImpact Africa today, share your story and get featured in our Founder Spotlight Interview Series.
-We want to hear from African founders, disapora and innovators building solutions on the continent.
+We love to hear from African founders, disapora and innovators running startups/SMEs and building solutions on the continent.